pgpglobal/staging/README.md

 <a id="medium-large-tasks"></a>
 ### Medium-Large Tasks

-1. Mobile Sidebar
-  * Social Icons should be less to the right
-  * Needs styling altogether - check if this just got lost somewhere...
-2. Preference: `_media.css`: convert max-width: 767 into relevant min-width sections, if time-possible (non-essential).
+1. Preference: `_media.css`: convert max-width: 767 into relevant min-width sections, if time-possible (non-essential).

 <a id="small-tasks"></a>
 ### Small Tasks